Constraints on Relic Magnetic Black Holes: Calculation Details for Binary Mergers

-The semimajor axis of the binary $a_0$ is just $\frac{x}{2(1+z_d)}$.
-The eccentricity $e_0$ of the binary is set by interactions with nearest EMBH outside of the binary.
-One of the EMBHs in the binary gets pulled out of it's free fall path by the next nearest EMBH, while the other does not strongly feel any forces from the next nearest charge.
-The distance the in-falling EMBH gets pulled out of its free fall path will set the semi-minor axis for the binary system $b$.
-This can be calculated by multiplying the force exerted by the EMBH nearest the binary with the square of the time it takes the perturbed EMBH to fall a distance $a_0$.
-Setting the comoving distance to the nearest EMBH outside of the binary to $y$ this approach gives a $b$ of
+The semi-major axis of the binary is $a_0=\frac{x}{2(1+z_d)}$.
+The eccentricity, $e_0$, of the binary is set by interactions with the next nearest EMBH.
+It pulls the opposite charge EMBH in the binary out of it's free-fall path, without affecting the same charge one.
+The displacement from its free-fall path sets the semi-minor axis for the binary, $b$.
+This can be estimated by